stm32duino/wiki_contrib/Home.md

 # Troubleshooting

+Check the [FAQ](https://github.com/stm32duino/wiki/wiki/FAQ) in case it is a common problem and it may be discussed there.

 If you have any issue to download/use a package, you could [file an issue on BoardManagerFiles](https://github.com/stm32duino/BoardManagerFiles/issues/new) GitHub.

 For STM32 Core or tools issue, file an issue on the related Github: